 IMF offers great efficiencies by storing media as components which can be packaged together to make specific versions, which can then be transformed into various output formats.
 We therefore we have more individual files to manage, but IMF makes this easier as each file has a universal identifier.
 Nonetheless, it leaves us with a question: How do you get products and services to exchange assets if all they have is an ID … or two … or a thousand?

 That’s where the IMF Media Management API (imf-mm-api) comes in.
-It’s an open source minimum viable API (application programming interface) to allow the exchange of IMF assets.
-The project was started as a collaboration of manufacturers, broadcasters and knowledge companies involved in the development and standardisation of IMF, led by MrMXF.
-It is now publicly available, and its ongoing development is managed through the DPP.
+It’s an open source API (application programming interface) to allow the exchange of IMF assets.
+The project has been a collaboration across manufacturers, broadcasters and knowledge companies involved in the development and standardisation of IMF.

 The requirements for the API are outlined on the API Requirements page.